-SustainCERT is an independent climate impact verifier that was founded in 2018 by the Gold Standard Foundation.
-The company's mission is to bring credibility to climate action by providing verification services for carbon offset projects and value chain decarbonisation initiatives.
-SustainCERT is piloting a dMRV Platform to improve the efficiency and transparency of its verification services, by tracking the progress of carbon offset projects in real time.
+SustainCERT is a climate impact verifier founded as an independent standalone organization from Gold Standard in 2018.
+The company is on a mission to bring credibility to climate action by providing verification services for carbon offset projects and value chain decarbonization initiatives.
+They combine deep climate expertise with innovative digital solutions to increase the speed and accuracy at which climate impact can be verified.
+In 2023, SustainCERT was piloting a pioneering dMRV Platform to improve the efficiency and accuracy of the verification process through smart verification and digital data capture facilitating near real time issuance of carbon credits.
 A summary of SustainCERTs proposed Digital Verification Process, comprising onboarding, digital data capture, smart verification, automated emission calculations and verification report issuing is summarised below.
 The VVB is currently piloting dMRV with renewable energy projects including wind and solar, while also developing methods and tools to expand their dMRV operation to modern cooking projects soon.
 This may involve digital survey tools with standardised and codified answers, employing algorithms to analyse survey data, and checking parameters for Emission Reduction (ER) calculations.
 While there's a current emphasis on traditional cookstove surveys, SustainCERT is also exploring ways to access and verify monitored eCook devices usage data for broader applicability of their dMRV platform within the modern cooking sector.